tejasmhos/seattlecollision/doc/functionaldesign.md

 Allows user to adjust map view by filtering based on the type of accident that occurred around where building permits are issued.
 The user will then be able to compare the type of accidents within the proximity of building permits before, during, and after construction.
 The classifications included whether the accident involved pedestrians, cyclists, or vehicle only.

 #### Inputs:
--The user inputs the accident type they are interested in comparing.
+- The user inputs the accident type they are interested in comparing.
 This could include one, all, or a subset of the accident types that are used to classify each collision.
--The selected accident type is used to filter the collisions database.
+- The selected accident type is used to filter the collisions database.
 The collision IDs are then fed into the Radius database that associates collisions with certain building permits.

 #### Outputs:
--The map displayed within Jupyter notebook updates according to the number of accidents associated with the selected accident type
+- The map displayed within Jupyter notebook updates according to the number of accidents associated with the selected accident type

 #### Pseudo code:
--Receive accident type selected by user via the interactive feature on the map[ -Using pandas, filter the Collisions database with the accident type column based on the user input.
+- Receive accident type selected by user via the interactive feature on the map[
+- Using pandas, filter the Collisions database with the accident type column based on the user input.
--Take the resulting Collision ID column as a vector and filter the Radius database based on those collision IDs -Feed new data into map for automatic update.
+- Take the resulting Collision ID column as a vector and filter the Radius database based on those collision IDs
+- Feed new data into map for automatic update.